Headquarters and Support Battalion Relief and Appointment Ceremony

 |0

-This work, Headquarters and Support Battalion Relief and Appointment Ceremony [Image 1 of 6], by LCpl Brooke C Woods, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.
+This work, Headquarters and Support Battalion Relief and Appointment Ceremony, by Sgt Maricela Bryant, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.

 LEAVE A COMMENT